ashur7/nominos/README.md

 ## Usage

-To run the program, you have two options:
+To run the program :

-1. Using Docker image: You can use the provided Docker image to run the application directly.
-Ensure that Docker is installed on your machine and execute the following command:

-   docker run -p 3000:3000 -p 8000:8000 nominos

-2. Build your own Docker image: If you prefer to create a new Docker image, follow these steps:
+1. Build your own Docker image: If you prefer to create a new Docker image, follow these steps:

    Clone the repository to your local machine.